dotnet/efcore/README.md

 This will execute only the part of the build script that downloads and initializes a few required build tools and packages.

 See [developer documentation](https://github.com/aspnet/EntityFrameworkCore/wiki/Getting-and-Building-the-Code) for more details.

+## Benchmarks

+The EF Core codebase in this repository includes [benchmarks](https://github.com/aspnet/EntityFrameworkCore/tree/release/2.2/benchmarks) we use to compare the performance of different versions of EF on different .NET runtimes, and to detect any unintended performance regressions as work to enhance the product.
+The current results are available [at this location](https://aka.ms/ef/benchmarks).